emotional-expressions-lab/eNVBs-of-Winning-and-Losing/docs/preprocessing.md

 This document describes how the analysis-ready data files were produced from the raw Noldus FaceReader exports.
-It is provided so that the derivation of every value in the dataset is transparent and reproducible.
+It is provided so that the derivation of every value in the dataset is transparent.
 The pipeline is a sequence of Python scripts (preprocessing and aggregation) followed by the R analysis;
 the analysis-ready files in `data/` are produced from the aggregator output.

 ## Overview

-Raw FaceReader output is frame-level: for each analysed video, every frame carries an intensity value per emotion channel and per Action Unit, or an error token (for example a face-detection or model-fit failure) where no valid reading was obtained.
+Raw FaceReader output is frame-level: for each analysed video, every frame carries an intensity value per emotion category and per Action Unit, or an error token (like a face-detection or model-fit failure) where no valid reading was obtained.
 Multi-event athletes share a single serial number, so events that belong to the same athlete but different competitions must be separated before any averaging.
 The pipeline resolves event identity, attaches the verified competition result, pools valid frames to one value per athlete-event, and emits the study-split, analysis-ready files.
+It uses a master athlete list where all this information is stored.

 ## Pipeline steps

 The steps run per timepoint (Pre, Mid, Result, Post).

 1. **`extract_frx_mapping.py` — extract event mapping from the FaceReader project.**
-   Reads `Meta.xml` inside the FaceReader `.frx` project archive and records, for every (Participant, Analysis) pair, the source video's folder name and filename.
-The folder name is what distinguishes an athlete's separate competitions; the video filename (`Serial_Gender-Event-Year_Moment-Index- Outcome-Medal`, e.g. `0001_2Oly24_Pre1WGol.mov`) is what later steps use to verify Win/Loss.
-Only the folder name and filename are used, never the full path — footage is stored across several external hard disks, and the same disk can mount under a different drive letter on different machines, so matching on drive-letter-inclusive paths would silently break across machines.
-This step only reads the `.frx`; nothing is modified.
+   Reads the FaceReader `.frx` project archive and records, for every (Participant, Analysis) pair, the source video's folder name and filename.
+For mapping, only the folder name and filename are used, no other information is needed.

 2. **`relabel_raw_export.py` — relabel the raw frame-level export.**
-   Athletes whose Analyses came from more than one distinct source folder (real multi-event athletes) have their `Participant Name` replaced, on each frame-level row, with the actual source folder name for that row's Analysis.
+   Athletes whose Analyses came from folders that share serial numbers but have differing event codes have their `Participant Name` replaced, on each frame-level row, with the actual source folder name for that row's Analysis.
+   This helps distinguish athlete with the same serial number (same athlete) who appear in multiple competition, and allows to treat them independently.
    Single-event athletes are left untouched.
 A cross-check audit file is written alongside the relabelled export, flagging any athlete where the number of labels produced doesn't match the number of distinct events expected.

-3. **`inject_v6_results.py` — inject the verified competition result and apply exclusions.**
+4. **`inject_v6_results.py` — inject the verified competition result and apply exclusions.**
    The authoritative Win/Loss result for each event is written onto every row, keyed on serial *and* event (not serial alone, since a multi-event athlete can win one competition and lose another).
 The result is sourced from a